pvcraven/networking-down-under-book/source/chapter_09/chapter_09.rst

 network data, but also check for user input and do anything else you'd like.
 The code is a bit more complex to write.

-In Listing 9-3 we have updated code for the server.
-This code defines how long to wait between checks for new data from the network .
+In :numref:`tcp_receive_nonblocking` we have updated code for the server.
+This code defines how long to wait between checks for new data from the network (line 21).
 In this case, we'll check every 0.1 seconds.
 If we don't include this delay, the computer can check for new input thousands of times each second, wasting CPU resources.
-Next, we have to keep track of the state that we are in .
+Next, we have to keep track of the state that we are in (lines 23-28).
 Specifically, are we connected to a client computer, or do we have no connection?
 We start off with no connection.

-To keep the code from blocking when we receive data, we need to set a timeout .
+To keep the code from blocking when we receive data, we need to set a timeout (lines 33-34).
 By setting the timeout to zero, the code will immediately continue if there is no data and not pause at all.

-Once our variables are set up, we start the main event loop, looping over and over to either receive a new connection or process data .
-If no client is currently connected, we see if there is one waiting .
-If not, we wait and try again .
+Once our variables are set up, we start the main event loop, looping over and over to either receive a new connection or process data (line 54).
+If no client is currently connected, we see if there is one waiting (lines 57-62).
+If not, we wait and try again (lines 64-65).
 If a client is connected we try to receive a packet of data .
 If there is data, we close the connection and wait for the next connection, otherwise we pause and next loop through we'll see if the data has arrived.